-Quito’s airport is about 27 mi (43 km) outside of Quito’s Historic Center.
-This means that travelers wishing to get from the airport to Old Town Quito will need to consider the numerous different options available for getting there:
+Quito’s airport is about 27 mi (43 km) outside of Quito’s Downtown District (also known as the Historic Center).
+This means that travelers wishing to get from the Quito airport to Downtown Quito will need to consider the numerous different options available for getting there:

 - Taxi Cab and/or Ride-hailing Apps